 Hello and welcome!
-I’m Claire HM (she/her) a storyteller, teacher and a writer of working-class magic, living in North Birmingham.
+I’m Claire HM (she/her) a teacher and writer of lyrical fiction about working-class people, living in North Birmingham.

 My novella How to Bring Him Back is published by Fly on the Wall press.
 Set in 90s Birmingham subculture, it’s a story framed by a spell to let go of the past.
 It follows Cait, fresh out of university but living in a bedsit and working in a bar she hates.
 She’s still as rooted in poverty and lack of opportunity as she ever was in her council estate beginnings, as she stumbles between two men, drifting further from the things she wants.
 It’s 67 pages of gritty realism written in lyrical prose about love, longing and the possibility of magic in the mundane.
 You can read more about How to Bring Him Back here.